DeGefen/BigData/content/Questions/Questions.md

 - C) Data Streaming
 - D) RDBMS
 ?
-- Amswer: C) Data Streaming
+- Answer: C) Data Streaming
 Explanation: Data streaming enables real-time processing of fast, continuous data flows, often using tools like Apache Kafka.
 See: [[Data Streaming]]

 Question: Which of the following is NOT a benefit of Apache Spark over Hadoop MapReduce?